Elm-Tree-Island/Algorithms/README.md

 # Algorithms
-Test all kinds of Algorithms
+Test all kinds of Algorithms, including:

+- AES Encrypt (iOS)